immonex/kickstart/src/readme.txt

 (See documentation mentioned below for attributes and further details.)

-[1] Alternative: Unzip the plugin ZIP archive, copy it to the folder `wp-content/plugins` and activate the plugin in the WordPress backend under *Plugins > Installed Plugins* afterwards.
+[1] Alternatives: Download an installation ZIP file from the WP Plugin Directory or immonex.dev and select *Upload Plugin* **or** manually unzip and transfer it to the folder `wp-content/plugins`.
+In the latter case, activating the plugin under *Plugins > Installed Plugins* is required afterwards.

 [2] Current and fully functional versions of premium immonex plugins as well as OpenImmo demo data are available **free of charge** at the [immonex Developer Portal](https://immonex.dev/) for testing/development and demonstration purposes.